 There had to be at least one Murakami book on this list and this is my current favourite.
 In this tale of love, friendship, and loss, the main protagonist tries to make sense of being abandoned by his closest friends.
 Unforgettable and heartbreaking.

 Sayaka Murata’s offbeat but wonderful novel delivers a message of non-conformity wrapped up in a great read.
 Keiko Furukura doesn’t really ‘fit’ anywhere until she finds purpose and happiness working at a convenience store.

 Packing a good guidebook to help you plan your trip to Japan, and explore the country whilst you are there, is a wise move.
 I recommend the Rough Guide to Japan, which includes a free e-book that you can load onto your phone for information on the go.

 Why Himeji Deserves More Than One day

-Because of its close proximity to Osaka and Kyoto, and many of the city’s attractions, particularly its feudal castle, can be seen in one day, visiting Himeji as a day trip is very popular.
+Himeji appears on many a Japan itinerary as a day trip from Osaka or Kyoto.
+It is close to both cities and many of its attractions, particularly its feudal castle, can be seen in one day.
 However, as compelling as these reasons may be, this city deserves more than a fleeting visit.